andrewfulton9/andrewfulton9.github.io/_posts/2016-10-01-county-choropleth-colorbar.md

 |...      |...    |...               |...                                              |...     |

 At this point we can't start getting data together for the plotly diagram.
-With county level data in plotly and mapbox, the county geolocations and colors are plotted using a list of dictionary layers inside the layout object.
+With county level data in plotly and mapbox, the county geolocations and colors are plotted as layers using a list of dictionaries inside the layout object, which I will go into more detail of in a moment.
 Let's make our layers list.

 ```python
 layers_ls = []